 Minnesota Month-to-Month Lease Agreement

-A Minnesota month-to-month rental agreement is a flexible lease option that allows both tenants and landlords to maintain a tenancy-at-will arrangement.
-This type of lease does not have a fixed end date and can be terminated by either party with proper notice.
+A Minnesota Month-to-Month Rental Agreement creates a flexible lease option that allows both tenants and landlords to maintain tenancy-at-will arrangements.
+Furthermore, this rental agreement does not have a fixed end date.
+Additionally, either party can terminate monthly rental agreements with proper notice.

 Minnesota Month-to-Month Lease Agreement